Mali Mariyappa

-Mali Mariyappa (18 February 1912 - 1968) was an Indian politician, elected to the Lok Sabha, the lower house of the Parliament of India as a member of the Indian National Congress.
+Mali Mariyappa (18 February 1912 – 1968) was an Indian politician, elected to the Lok Sabha, the lower house of the Parliament of India as a member of the Indian National Congress.

 Early life and background

 Mali Mariyappa was born on 18 February 1912 in Sira town.
 Mali Dodda Madappa was his father.
 He completed his B.A. and LLB education from Maharaja's College, Mysore and Ferguson College, Poona.

 Personal life

-Mali Mariyappa married Shrimati Lax-mamma on 2 June 1932 and the couple has 2 sons and 3 daughters.
+Mariyappa married Laxmamma on 2 June 1932 and the couple had two sons and three daughters.

 Political career

 Mali Mariyappa was active Member of the Congress since 1936 and served as a President and Secretary of District Congress Committee of Tumkur.
 He was Chairman of Reception Committee of Mysore Congress Annual Session held at Tumkur.
 In 1962, He became the member of Pradesh Election Committee.